-For example, circumcision...every male was to be purified by circumcision.
+For example, circumcision.
+Every male was to be purified by circumcision.
 There was a reason for that.
-Throughout human history, Jewish had the lowest percentage of cervical cancer because of circumcision and diseases like that.
+Throughout human history, Jewish women had the lowest percentage of cervical cancer because of circumcision and diseases like that.
 There are records concerning that.
 So it was actually a healthy thing to do for Jewish women in the preservation of the race.

-But more than that, circumcision was the need for a heart cleansing and the fact that man was sinful at the very, very basic element of his being and out of man would just come more sinners and more sinners and more sinners as he passed on his fallenness.
+But more than that, circumcision was a symbol of the need for a heart cleansing and the fact that man was sinful at the very, very basic element of his being, and out of man would just come more sinners and more sinners and more sinners as he passed on his fallenness.
 So he needed cleansing.
 Circumcision demonstrates that at a very foundational level of life.

 The symbolic kinds of cleansings that were prescribed were like pictures in a picture book before a child reads words.
 They were like symbols and images and visions and shadows of the spiritual reality.

 But the Jews were scrupulous with the symbols and ignored the inward realities.
-That’s why Jesus said to the believers, “You are outside painted white, inside you’re full of dead-men’s bones.”
-You stink, you’re corrupt and you have the decay of death.
+That’s why Jesus said to the leaders, “You are outside painted white, inside you’re full of dead men’s bones.”
+You stink, you’re corrupt, and you have the decay of death.

 So Jesus protests against external religious system, external ceremony, external ritual, external washings like Mormon baptisms in the temple and things like that.
 There are a lot of examples of that.
 He’s after inward purity.